skibblenybbles/jquery-platinum/README.md

 ### `$pt.array(values, [start, end, step])`

-Takes a JavaScript Array or array-like object and converts it to a JavaScript Array.
+Takes a JavaScript Array or array-like object and returns a new JavaScript Array.
 Optionally slices the array beginning at the `start` index and ending at the `end - 1` index.
 The `step` parameter controls the increment of the index counter during iteration.
 Negative `start` and `end` indexes are also supported.
 For example a `start` index of `-2` means to start at the second